 The AARC serves the informational, educational, and cultural needs of African Americans and the larger New Orleans community.
-The AARC’s focus is to cultivate a rich collection of reference and circulating fiction and non-fiction materials related to digital, financial, and health literacy and Black culture, throughout the New Orleans Public Library system.
+The AARC’s focus is to cultivate a rich collection of reference and circulating non-fiction materials related to digital, financial, and health literacy and Black culture, throughout the New Orleans Public Library system.
 The AARC facilitates community engagement and promotes community wellness through cultural awareness programs, outreach, and community partnerships.

 Our goal is to REACH New Orleans through Resources, Equity and Inclusion, AARC, Community, and Help.

-Library staff have compiled reading lists for all ages regarding anti-racism, systemic oppression, implicit bias, social justice, and how to be a better ally to people of color.
+New Orleans Public Library staff have compiled reading lists for all ages regarding anti-racism, systemic oppression, implicit bias, social justice, and how to be a better ally to people of color.
 Due to the high demand for many of these titles, the Library is purchasing more copies to reduce wait times.